jxnl/blog/docs/writing/posts/no-potential.md

 When I think about ambitious people, I never focus on their potential - their actions speak for themselves.
 I don't say "she's got a lot of potential" but rather "she's in the studio every day."
 The daily choices of ambitious people tell a clearer story than any assessment of their potential ever could.
 Their consistent actions drown out empty words and hypotheticals.

-But after thirty years of watching people's stories unfold, I've come to understand something profound:
+But after thirty years of watching people's stories unfold, I've come to understand something a little sad:

 > Everyone with true potential is already burning with passion and energy.
 They are always in a constant state of becoming themselves.
 There are always better words to describe their actions than potential.